veiloq/scalver/README.md

-# Scalable Calendar Versioning v1.2025.1
+# Scalable Calendar Versioning v1.2025.2

-We can flexibly “stretch” calendar versioning (CalVer) to meet different release frequencies.
-You can start with yearly (`vMAJOR.YYYY.PATCH`), then switch to monthly (`vMAJOR.YYYYMM.PATCH`), and even go daily (`vMAJOR.YYYYMMDD.PATCH`).
-This approach remains compatible with SemVer and Go’s module rules, as long as you treat the date part (`YYYY`, `YYYYMM`, or `YYYYMMDD`) as your “MINOR” number and handle `PATCH` normally.
+`vMAJOR.YYYY.PATCH` → `vMAJOR.YYYYMM.PATCH` → `vMAJOR.YYYYMMDD.PATCH`

 ## 1. Problem Statement
 Sometimes you need a CalVer format that adapts to changing release frequencies.
-For example, you might begin with yearly releases (e.g., `v1.2025.0`) but later require more frequent updates—monthly (e.g., `v1.202503.0`), daily (e.g., `v1.20250301.0`), etc. Having an adaptable versioning scheme is crucial for managing different release cadences.
+For example, you might begin with yearly releases (e.g., `v1.2025.0`) but later require more frequent updates — monthly (e.g., `v1.202503.0`), daily (e.g., `v1.20250301.0`), etc. Having an adaptable versioning scheme is crucial for managing different release cadences.

 ## 2. SemVer Compatibility
 - **MAJOR**: Increment only for breaking changes.
 In Go, this means also updating the module path (e.g., `module example.com/v2`).